Dem Brudders

 The underside before painting.

 Obviously the kit and instructions were released before the design met its fate as remaining an experimental prototype only.
 The XB-70 was planned as a replacement for the B-52 and two prototypes were built.
-During test flights in 1965 both aircraft reached mach 3, going 2,000mph at 70,000 feet.
+During test flights in 1965 both aircraft reached Mach 3, going 2,000mph at 70,000 feet.
 The aircraft could maintain this speed for 32 minutes while flying over eight states

 Picture